QCrypt/qcrypt-website/README.md

 Every content file contains a [front matter](https://gohugo.io/content-management/front-matter/), specifying metadata for the content, usually in yaml format.
 Important parameters are title, year, type, draft, menu.
 They influence how content is displayed.

+> [!WARNING]
-In this site, we are deviating from the Hugo-recommended [Organization of content source](https://gohugo.io/content-management/organization/#organization-of-content-source), because our top levels in the `content/<DIRECTORIES>` are years, instead of topics.
+> In this site, we are deviating from the Hugo-recommended [Organization of content source](https://gohugo.io/content-management/organization/#organization-of-content-source), because our top levels in the `content/<DIRECTORIES>` are years, instead of topics.
 Therefore, the `.Section` variable is often our `$currentYear`.

 The original Hugo template had multilingual support (French / English), but we have dropped this in the meanwhile, some reminders of these times are still around, though.

-### Menus
+### Menus in the header
 See [Menus](https://gohugo.io/content-management/menus/) in the Hugo documentation.
 We are using a mix of "In side configuration" and "in front matter" menu definitions.

-The basic structure of the menu is copied from the IACR flagship conference websites (like https://eurocrypt.iacr.org/2024).
-The basic menu structure is defined in /hugo.toml under [menu].
+The basic structure of the top menu is copied from the IACR flagship conference websites (like https://eurocrypt.iacr.org/2024).
+The basic menu structure is defined in [/hugo.toml](/hugo.toml) under [menu].
 We have a menu hierarchy for each year, but these basic entries should basically be the same every year.
 The items "Technical Program" and "Attend" do not correspond to actual pages, they are used as parent menu items for other pages.

 The other items in the menu are defined in the front matter of content pages.

+### Footer
+The content of the footer is specified in [/data/footer.yml](/data/footer.yml).
+The "social share" options are currently disabled, the "social follow" options are Twitter and YouTube.
+> [!NOTE]
+> Maybe we want to move away from Twitter soon?

+The footer rarely needs to be changed.
+It automatically links to the charter, history and code of conduct of the current year.
+Just make sure that the content directory of the currentYear also contains these three files:
+* `charter.md`
+* `history.md`
+* `code-of-conduct.md`

+Copy them over from the previous year and make sure they are up to date!

+It is a requirement by the Netlify Open Source plan to link to a code of conduct, so do not remove that part!

 ### Main page
+The main home page per year is the `/content/YEAR/_index.html`, like [/content/2024/_index.html](/content/2024/_index.html).
+It has `type: home` and `layout: home` in the front matter.

+It is the only page without a banner on top, as it starts with a [jumbo element](https://github.com/QCrypt/qcrypt-website/blob/main/themes/devfest-theme-hugo/README.md#jumbo-bloc) which takes as arguments the background image, label and logo.
+The content of it is the date, and various call to actions using button-links, which in turn take arguments like label, url, icon.

+The following elements are:
+* home-info: some basic information about QCrypt
+* home-keydates: the two most important tables: one with key dates, one with website updates.
+Again, this is inspired by [the IACR pages](https://eurocrypt.iacr.org/2023/)).
+* home-location: image, address, and coordinates of the venue
+* partners: list of sponsors, or call for sponsors

 ### Schedule